How most people imagine hacking… From 'Hackers.' via Flickr.

 People are much easier to work, absolutely.
 The number one flaw in any system is the human condition.
 People’s minds are not as secure and tough as they like to think.
 They’re usually pretty easy to manipulate.
-You don’t need a degree in Psychology to do what I do.
+You don’t need a degree in psychology to do what I do.
 The way I grew up and the experiences I had, really allowed me to learn very quickly how people work, think and react.

 Detaching from feelings can be hard, but it’s something that you need to do.
 The hardest part is remembering who you really are and what your actual values are.
 It’s very easy to compromise that in my line of work.
 It’s also very easy to stop liking yourself because of the situations you get into.
-You can easily cross your own lines when your job is basically to lie to and manipulate good people.
+You can easily cross your own lines when your job is to pretend and basically to lie to and manipulate good people.
 Is it what I do?
 Yes.
 Is it who I am?
 No.

 How does someone become a social engineer?

-It usually starts with being a hacker.
+Well, it usually starts with being a hacker.
 Social engineering is basically the next step.
 You have to be good at manipulating and be ready to engage actual people.
 You need to be willing to find the weakness in all systems and humans as well.

 What else should people be aware of?

 Never give away your password to anyone.
 It absolutely blows me away that this happens.
 If happens all the time.
-Also, people need to find a way to get past the idea that you are letting down humanity because you don’t do a stranger a favour.
+Also, people need to find a way to get past the idea that you are letting down humanity because you don’t do a stranger a favor.
 If I’d worded it differently with Amanda, for instance, and I’d said what was really happening: “Please risk your job and the security of all your co-workers for me” she probably wouldn’t have helped me.
 In fact, I can guarantee you she wouldn’t have.